Newcomen atmospheric engine: Surviving examples

 The Newcomen Memorial Engine can be seen operating in Newcomen's home town of Dartmouth, where it was moved in 1963 by the Newcomen Society.
 This is believed to date from 1725, when it was initially installed at the Griff Colliery near Coventry.

 An engine was installed at a colliery in Ashton-under-Lyne in about 1760.
 Known locally as Fairbottom Bobs it is now preserved at the Henry Ford Museum in Dearborn, Michigan.

 The only Newcomen-style engine still extant in its original location is at what is now the Elsecar Heritage Centre, near Barnsley in South Yorkshire.
 This was probably the last commercially used Newcomen-style engine, as it ran from 1795 until 1923.
 The engine underwent extensive conservation works, together with its original shaft and engine-house, which were completed in autumn 2014.

-A static example of a Newcomen Engine is in the Science Museum.

-A static example of a Newcomen Engine is in the National Museum of Scotland.
+There are two static examples of a Newcomen Engine.
+One is in the Science Museum, London.
+A second example is in the National Museum of Scotland.
 Formerly at Caprington Colliery at Kilmarnock.

-An example, originally used at Farme Colliery is on display at Summerlee, Museum of Scottish Industrial Life; unusually it was used for winding rather than water pumping, and had been in operation for almost a century when examined in situ in 1902.
+Another example, originally used at Farme Colliery is on display at Summerlee, Museum of Scottish Industrial Life; unusually it was used for winding rather than water pumping, and had been in operation for almost a century when examined in situ in 1902.

 In 1986, a full-scale operational replica of the 1712 Newcomen Steam Engine was completed at the Black Country Living Museum in Dudley.
-It is the only full-size working replica of the engine in existence.
+It is the only full-size working replica of the engine in existence and is believed to be a couple of miles away from the site of the first completed engine, erected in 1712.
 The 'fire engine' as it was known, is an impressive brick building from which a wooden beam projects through one wall.
 Rods hang from the outer end of the beam and operate pumps at the bottom of the mine shaft which raise the water to the surface.
 The engine itself is simple, with only a boiler, a cylinder and piston and operating valves.
 A coal fire heats the water in the boiler which is little more than a covered pan and the steam generated then passes through a valve into the brass cylinder above the boiler.
 The cylinder is more than 2 metres long and 52 centimetres in diameter.
 The steam in the cylinder is condensed by injecting cold water and the vacuum beneath the piston pulls the inner end of the beam down and causes the pump to move.